Lucas-Lee11/BaaTimeBlogs/README.md

 Ivan Mijacika (Devo)<br>
 Theodore Fahey (Devo)

++ Lewis Cass (Lucas Lee) and Naomi Naranjo for CSS

 ## App Description
 "Baatime Blogs", as dubbed by our wonderful team of devos, provides users with a platform on which they can share anything from big ideas to passing whims.
 Users can manipulate blogs in a variety of ways, from adding, removing, and editing posts and blogs, to looking through blogs by other users.